alireza-amirsamimi/pdmt/README.md

 + PDMT can shutdown or suspend or hibernate system  after download

++ If download failed by aria2,PDMT retries to download failed links

++ Compatible with Firefox flashgot

 and ...

 + Tested on Ubuntu 14.04 , Fedora 21 , Archlinux